-Empirical methodology
+Empirical methodology.
 To estimate the returns to education for entrepreneurs relative to employees, we specify a series of income equations where the dependent variable is the log of income, as defined above.
 Our main interest is in the difference between entrepreneurs and employees of the estimated coefficients pertaining to the education variable.
 Therefore, we first estimate separate income equations for entrepreneurs and employees such that we can compare the estimated levels of the coefficients of the education variable.
 These are specifications (1) and (2) throughout.
 We then combine the equations in the third specification, (3), and include interacted regressors of occupational status (a dummy variable that is equal to one for spells in entrepreneurship and equal to zero for spells in wage employment) with all other regressors.
 The coefficient of prime interest relates to the interaction of education and occupational choice, as this indicates the differential returns to education for entrepreneurs vis-à-vis employees.
+Note that year dummies are included in all specifications.

 All three equations - i.e., the ones for entrepreneurs, employees and all labor force participants - are estimated by means of a random effects (RE) model.
 A potential problem when estimating these specifications is that the resulting estimates might be biased due to the fact that the choice between entrepreneurship and salaried employment may well be endogenous.
-Individuals might decide to become entrepreneurs because their education and some of their unobserved (fixed) characteristics have higher value as an entrepreneur than as an employees.
-To address the issue of selectivity, the third equation - i.e., the one combining entrepreneurs and employees - is also estimated by means of an individual fixed effects (FE) model.
-This fourth specification, (4), controls for unobserved individual characteristics that do not change over time, without imposing zero correlation between the individual effect and the other explanatory variables.
+Individuals might decide to become entrepreneurs because their education and some of their unobserved (fixed) characteristics have higher value as an entrepreneur than as an employee.13 To address the issue of selectivity, the third equation - i.e., the one combining entrepreneurs and employees - is also estimated by means of an individual fixed effects (FE) model.14 This fourth specification, (4), controls for unobserved individual characteristics that do not change over time, without imposing zero correlation between the individual effect and the other explanatory variables.
 It eliminates the bias originating from permanent disposition, inclination and aptness for entrepreneurial activity.
 It will not eliminate bias from favorable unobservable circumstances that stimulate an individual to seize an opportunity at a particular point in time.
-A fifth specification, (5), is added that uses clustered standard errors.
-The drawback of these fixed effects specifications is that we do not obtain estimates of the absolute levels of the returns to education for
+A fifth specification, (5), is added that uses clustered standard errors.15 The drawback of these FE specifications is that we do not obtain estimates of the absolute levels of the returns to education for entrepreneurs and employees, but only of the difference between the two.
+We are therefore also interested in the results from the RE specifications, albeit they may be biased due to selection.